Skip to main content

 Tips.

-• Look for free-body diagrams which include only three unknowns in two dimensions or six unknowns in three.
+• Look for free-body diagrams that include only three unknowns in two dimensions or six unknowns in three.

 • Don’t include internal loads on your free-body diagrams.